On this page

 Dr. Fahad Al-Sulaiman: Fahad is the director of the Center of Research Excellence in Renewable Energy & Center of Energy Efficiency, and a professor in Mechanical Engineering at King Fahd University of Petroleum and Minerals.
 His research focus is on the thermal, thermodynamic, and thermoeconomic (exergoeconomic) analyses of thermal systems based on solar thermal energy.
 He received his PhD from the University of Waterloo in 2010.
 He was a member of the group from September 2011 to July 2012.

-Dr. Anand K. Plappally: Anand is an associate professor in Mechanical Engineering at the Indian Institute of Technology Jodhpur.
+Dr. Anand K. Plappally: Anand is a professor of Mechanical Engineering at the Indian Institute of Technology Jodhpur.
 His research experience includes analyzing different pathways of energy use for water supply, treatment/purification and reclamation.
 He received his PhD (Engr) from The Ohio State University in 2010.
 He has worked in the areas of Fluids, Material Science, Fracture Mechanics, and Probabilistic Methods in Structural Engineering.
 He had also worked in the area of Agricultural Water Management.
 Dr. Plappally was a member of the group from February 2011 to February 2012.

-Dr. Mostafa H. Sharqawy: Mostafa is an assistant professor in the School of Engineering at the University of Guelph, Ontario, Canada.
+Dr. Mostafa H. Sharqawy: Mostafa is an associate professor in the School of Engineering at the University of Guelph, Ontario, Canada.
 His research experience include computational fluid dynamics, boiling heat transfer, thermal & membrane desalination, geothermal energy, solar energy, optimization, borehole heat exchangers, cooling towers, heat transfer in porous medium, thermophysical and transport properties, and thermoeconomic analysis.
 Dr. Sharqawy joined the group from 10/2008 to 8/2010 as a postdoctoral associate.
 He worked on various tasks related to solar desalination and seawater thermophysical properties.
 Please visit his personal website for more information.

 Fengmin Du: Fengmin was a visiting Master’s student from Technical University of Munich, Germany.
 There, he received his Bachelor of Science in Chemical Engineering in 2015.
 His research at MIT focused on recovery of caustic soda from high salinity reverse osmosis brine by membrane chlor-alkali electrolysis.
 He is a DAAD scholarship holder for his studies in Germany.